nicogig/T460s-Clover/README.md

 - Every kext or patch associated with the DW1560 was removed
 - Added support to the DW1820a Combo Card
 - Legacy_Sierra_QMI was added to support the internal modem
+- Added CPUFriend to bring base frequency down to 800MHz.
 - Added the old Mac Boot chime (because it reminds me of my old iBook. and it's cute.)

 ## What's working